GabeStah/Airbrake.io/Exceptions/JavaScript/SyntaxError/Redeclaration of Formal Parameter/text.md

 __META DESCRIPTION__

-A detailed examination of the redeclaration of formal parameter "x" SyntaxError error in JavaScript, including a brief overview of variable declaration techniques.
+A detailed examination of the redeclaration of formal parameter "x" SyntaxError in JavaScript, including a brief overview of variable declaration techniques.

 ---